-Effective June 28, 2013, the Company purchased a 100% interest in the Superior Project, which included 132 unpatented mining claims and a lease on 36 patented claims in Plumas County, California for \$50,000.
+Effective June 28, 2013, the Company purchased a 100% interest in the Superior Project, subject to an underlying production royalty, which included 132 unpatented mining claims and a lease on 36 patented claims in Plumas County, California for \$50,000.
 The conditions of the lease include an annual lease payment of US\$20,000 per year and an annual work obligation of US\$25,000.
 The Company has a right to purchase the leased patented claims, and if purchased, the leased patented claims will be subject to an annual royalty payment schedule.
 During the year ended December 31, 2015, the Company restaked the area in a more efficient way resulting in title to 47 unpatented claims.
 During the year ended December 31, 2016, the Company staked 57 additional claims.
-In the year ended December 31, 2018, the Company staked an additional 6 claims adjacent to the Superior Mine and an additional 35 new federal mining claims adjacent to the Engels Mine.
+In addition, during the year ended December 31, 2018, the Company staked an additional 6 claims adjacent to the Superior Mine and an additional 35 new federal mining claims adjacent to the Engels Mine.

-On February 26, 2016, the Company entered into an agreement with Canyon Copper Corp ("Canyon") to acquire a 100% interest in the Moonlight Property (the "Agreement").
+On February 26, 2016, the Company entered into an agreement with Canyon Copper Corp ("Canyon") to acquire a 100% interest in the Moonlight Property (the "Agreement"), subject to an underlying production royalty.
 Under the terms of the Agreement Crown acquired a 100% interest in the Moonlight Property for consideration of \$375,000 and 2,750,000 common shares of the Company as follows: